jpotter80/stellar-classification/README.md

 ### 2. Data Cleaning

 The `clean.py` script cleans the dataset by handling missing values, outliers, and normalizing the data.
+Missing values in numeric columns (`Vmag`, `Plx`, `e_Plx`, `B-V`) are imputed using the median value.
+The `SpType` column is imputed with 'Unknown', and missing values in the `StarType` column are inferred using the cleaned data and initial classification results.

 #### Libraries Used:
 - `pandas`